 Jonas Li is a master’s student of EECS in Robotics at UC Berkeley, interested in virtual reality applications on robots.
 Motivated by Ironman’s ability to empower machines collaborating with humans efficiently and safely, he served as team leader of two teams for FIRST® and DJI RoboMaster robotics competition from 2018-2024.
 Before being named team leader, Jonas started as an operating member, responsible for team’s operation and outreach, including content operation, competitive product analysis, and resource coordination.
 He then headed the team’s Computer Vision Division and played a key role in developing tracking algorithm and on-field cross-disciplinary deployment, ensuring stability and scalability in response to increasingly demanding requirements.
 He led the team, for the first time, winning the Inspire Award and the admission into the Detroit World Championship in FIRST® Tech Challenge, and the 3rd place in DJI RoboMaster Competition.
 During his off-season from robotics team from 2021 to 2024, Jonas was a part-time Research Assistant at Shanghai University, focusing on AI explainability and AI for Materials Science.
 Standing at the intersection of technology and management, Jonas excelled in internships at DJI and Momenta, where he applied his expertise in robotics, product management, and collaborative leadership to practical engineering challenges.

 Hello, I’m Jonas, a master’s student in Computer Science from UC Berkeley.
-My interest focus on Computer Vision within Robotics, especially virtual reality applications for robots.
-My passion initially came from the ability of Iron Man to save people.
-So I have been engaged in Robotics since 2017, and I served as team leader of two teams, one is FG of my high school, the other is SRM of Shanghai University, for FIRST Tech Challenge and DJI RoboMaster Competition from 2018 to 2024.
-In both teams, I initially started as an operating member, responsible for operations of the whole team, including content management on social media, competitive analysis, and resource coordination.
-Then I headed the Computer Vision Department of our team, where I played a key role in developing tracking algorithm for mobile robots and managing the joint deployment with members of mechanical engineering and control system, ensuring our solution is feasible on the real robots with stability and scalability.
-Eventually, I led my team winning the 3rd place in RoboMaster Competition, and the Inspire Award and a spot to FIRST World Championship at Detroit in the FIRST Tech Challenge.
+My interest focus on Computer Vision within Robotics to empower robots to collaborate with human more safely and efficiently..
+I served as team leader of two robotics teams for FIRST Tech Challenge and DJI RoboMaster Competition from 2018 to 2024.
+In both teams, I initially joined as an operating member, responsible for operations of the whole team, including content management on social media, competitive analysis, and resource coordination.
+Then I directed the Computer Vision Department of our team, where I played a key role in developing tracking algorithm for mobile robots and managing the joint deployment with mechanical and control members, ensuring our solution is feasible on the real robots with stability and scalability.
+Eventually, I led my team winning the 3rd place in the Competition, the Inspire Award and a spot to World Championships for the first time.
 During my off-season from my robotics team, I worked as a part-time research assistant at Shanghai University, focusing on AI explainability and AI for Materials Science.
 With my combination background of technology and management, I achieved terrific performance during my internships at DJI and Momenta, where I applied my expertise in robotics, product management, and collaborative leadership to practical engineering challenges.

 Perspectives want to know: